Download This Sample

 Sign Me Up

 May Day is a holiday celebrated on the first day of May which has its roots from an ancient spring festival.
-In countries like the United Kingdom, Sweden, Norway, and Romania, it is observed with dancing, singing, and festivities while in the U.S, May Day is associated with the Chicago’s Haymarket Square protest.
+In countries like the United Kingdom, Sweden, Norway, and Romania, it is observed with dancing, singing, and festivities while in the U.S, May Day is associated with the Chicago’s Haymarket Square riot.

 Key Facts & Information